RAP: Runtime Adaptive Pruning for LLM Inference: Background and Related Work

+Figure~\ref{fig:parameters_kvcache} shows memory footprint across batch size and sequence length.
+Each pie chart illustrates the relative proportion of memory consumed by model parameters (FFN in orange, MHA in blue) and KV cache (gray).
+As batch size and sequence length gradually extend, memory consumption transitions from parameter-dominated regimes to KV cache-dominated, highlighting the dynamic nature of memory bottlenecks in practical deployment.
+Once model is loaded into memory, increasing the batch size or extending the context length does not affect parameter memory consumption but substantially increases KV cache memory overhead.

-Thus, practical memory growth is driven almost entirely by the attention‑generated KV cache, underscoring the need for compression schemes that address both the FFN‑heavy static block and this rapidly expanding dynamic component.
+Therefore, practical memory scaling is driven almost entirely by the MHA-generated KV cache, underscoring the need for adaptive compression schemes that address both the FFN‑heavy static parameter and this rapidly expanding dynamic cache.